Alexander H. Cohen: Career as producer

 Cohen was responsible for the international stardom of Marcel Marceau, bringing him to New York to support Maurice Chevalier in An Evening with Maurice Chevalier.
 He had originally intended the production to be a one-man show but Chevalier did not want to work that hard, and requested that Marceau (then unknown outside Europe) perform his mime pieces to give Chevalier opportunities to rest between musical numbers.

 His informal series of revues collectively titled "Nine O'Clock Musicals" included At the Drop of a Hat and At the Drop of Another Hat (both featuring Michael Flanders and Donald Swann, Words and Music (Hollywood lyricist Sammy Cahn performing his own songs with a few back-up singers) and the semi-musical Good Evening with Peter Cook and Dudley Moore.
 They were low-budget, required little material support, and were hugely successful.

 Despite his success with revues, Cohen never produced a financially successful book musical (a musical with a script and plot) on Broadway, although he did produce the successful London productions of 1776 and Applause.

-A challenge he was never able to satisfy was to mount a Broadway revival of Hellzapoppin'.
-A 1967 out-of-town tryout starring Soupy Sales closed in Montreal, and ten years later another effort starring Jerry Lewis and Lynn Redgrave closed in Boston.
+A challenge he was never able to satisfy was to mount a Broadway revival of the Olsen and Johnson show Hellzapoppin'.
+A days-long 1967 revival was staged for the Expo 67 world's fair in Montreal, Canada; the show starred Soupy Sales and Will B. Able (Willard Achorn).
+In 1972 Cohen tabled his Broadway plans in favor of a one-hour TV special starring Jack Cassidy, Ronnie Schell, and Lynn Redgrave.
+Redgrave was signed for a 1977 Hellzpoppin, bound for Broadway, but star Jerry Lewis dominated the production onstage and off, causing serious arguments with Cohen, Redgrave, and writer-adaptor Abe Burrows.
+Cohen abruptly closed the show in Boston and forfeited a million-dollar payment from the National Broadcasting Company televise the opening night on Broadway.
+As reported by columnist Dan Lewis, "Those close to the producer expressed doubt that he would recast or revive the project -- that it was indeed a dead issue."
 The rights are still held by the Cohen estate.

 The nearest Cohen came to a successful book musical on Broadway was A Day in Hollywood/A Night in the Ukraine, adapted from a much less elaborate London production.
 This double feature consisted of two short entertainments with the same cast: the first half being a plotless compendium of songs and anecdotes about old-time Hollywood, the second half being Anton Chekhov's play The Bear radically reworked as a musical comedy for the Marx Brothers (impersonated by modern actors), retaining a vague semblance of Chekhov's plot.